akutsenko/nord-vpn-tests/README.md

 ENVIRONMENT="dev" npx playwright test
 ```

-There are 2 sensitive env variables.
+There are 2 sensitive env variables(secrets).
 Their values should be stored as secrets on CI server and used in the pipeline(like it's done in `.github/workflows/playwright.yml`).
 Please reach out to recruiter to get them and paste their values into appropriate `.env.<ENVIRONMENT>` file

 ```sh
 IPFLAIR_API_KEY="<some value>"